bkw777/dl2/README.md

 ## OS Compatibility
 Tested on Linux, [Mac](ref/mac.md), [FreeBSD](ref/freebsd.md), and [Windows](ref/windows.md).

-## TODO
+## TODO - not all necessarily serious
-* support big-endian platforms
+* Store the actual attr byte given by clients when they save a file, rather than faking with hardwired DEFAULT_ATTR=0x46.
+Store in xattr so that it stays part of the file when it is copied/moved/renamed.
-* file/filesystem access on disk images - currently can only use for sector access
+* File/filesystem access on disk images - Currently can only use disk images for sector access.
+* Verify if the code works on a big-endian platform - There are a lot of 2-byte values and a lot of direct byte manipulations because the protocol & drive uses MSB-first everywhere while most platforms today do not.
+* Figure out and emulate more of the special memory addresses accessible in tpdd2 mode.
+We already do some.
+* Fake sector 0 based on the files in the current share path so that if a client tries to read the FCB table directly it works.
+* Fake entire disk image in ram based on current share path files.
+Option to save the image as long as we're there.

 ## History / Credits
 [DeskLink for ms-dos](https://ftp.whtech.com/club100/com/dl-arc.exe.gz) 1987 Travelling Software